PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 ```

 ### Pwning brainpan
-I assumed that I would need to identify and exploit a vulnerability in the `brainpan.exe` binary to make any futher progress onto the host.
+Knowing there was a buffer overflow somewhere in this challege, I worked under the assumption that this was enough evidence to start investigating the `brainpan.exe` binary for a vulnerability that I could use to make any futher progress onto the host.
 To facilitate this, I decided to setup an environment to begin fuzzing the service.

 #### Setting up a testing environment
 I began by spinning up a Windows 7 VM with a host interface so I could easily interact with it from my attack host.
-I then installed Immunity Debugger, and [mona](https://github.com/corelan/mona) as I assumed that there would be a buffer overflow in the password input of the service.
+I then installed Immunity Debugger, and [mona](https://github.com/corelan/mona) as I assumed that there would be a buffer overflow in the input field of the service.

 ![immunity debugger](/img/brainpan_immunity_debugger.png)

-Finally, I setup a project directory in mona with `!mona config -set workingfolder c:\mona\%p` and confirmed that I could hit the local brainpan service with netcat.
+Finally, I setup a project directory in mona with `!mona config -set workingfolder c:\mona\%p` and confirmed that I could hit the local brainpan service with netcat via `nc 192.168.0.14 9999`.

 #### Fuzzing brainpan
 To start crafting the exploit, I opened up a shell in a `python:3` docker image and installed `pwntools`.
-I then created the following fuzzer script to inject an increasingly longer payload into the input prompt of the brainpan service to see if I could cause it to crash.
+I then created the following fuzzer script to iterate over sending an increasingly long payload to the input prompt of the brainpan service with the hope of coaxing it to crash.

 ```python